Greek Constitution of 1822: Replacement of texts adopted by the local revolutionary committees, avoiding the liberal principles of the French and American constitutions

-It replaced a number of texts which had been passed by local revolutionary committees, such as the Senate Organization of Western Greece, the Legal Order of Eastern Greece and the Peloponnesian Senate Organization.
+The Constitution replaced a number of texts which had been passed by local revolutionary committees, such as the Senate Organization of Western Greece, the Legal Order of Eastern Greece and the Peloponnesian Senate Organization.
 These committees had formed the previous year, which saw the outbreak of the Greek War of Independence.
-The Constitution was mainly the work of the Italian Vincenzo Gallina and deliberately avoided the liberal and democratic principles of the French revolutionary constitutions of 1793 and 1795, as well as the 1787 constitution of the United States of America.
+The Constitution was mainly the work of the Italian Vincenzo Gallina and deliberately avoided the liberal and democratic principles of the French revolutionary constitutions of 1793 and 1795, as well as the 1787 constitution of the United States.
 This was done in order to not alarm the Holy Alliance.
 For the same reason, there was no reference in the Constitution to the Filiki Eteria.

+Unclear distinction between the duties of the deliberative and executive bodies

 As far as the formation of two organs of the administration is concerned, a multi-central model was adopted with the composition of two annual bodies (deliberative and executive) which had unclearly defined and separated duties.
 This declaration took the official form of a constitutional text; this is the Constitution of Epidauros, the first constitution in the modern history of Greece.

+Parts and articles

 The constitution was divided into four parts and 109 articles: